dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/ENHANCEMENT_2025-11-25_AutomationWindowUpdates.md

 # Enhancement: Automation Window Updates (2025-11-25)

 ## Overview
-Two UI improvements to the Automation window (SpyWindow) as requested by the user:
+Two UI improvements to the Automation window (AutomationWindow) as requested by the user:
 1. Removed the "Custom Procedures" GroupBox from the Procedure tab to allow controls to expand freely
 2. Added a new "Automation" tab that mirrors the Settings ⊥ Automation tab functionality